 2) No purchase necessary.

-4) Eligible entrants must be at least 18 years old as of August 21, 2013 and a resident of the contiguous 48 United States.
-Employees, officers, and directors of Sponsor and any and all entities directly associated with the Contest, including immediate family members and members of the same household, are not eligible to participate (collectively with Sponsor, the “Contest Entities”).
+4) Eligible entrants must be at least 18 years old as of March 4, 2013, a resident of the contiguous 48 United States.
+Employees, officers, and directors of Sponsors, and each of their respective parents, subsidiaries, and any and all entities directly associated with the Contest, including immediate family members and members of the same household, are not eligible to participate (collectively with Sponsor, the “Contest Entities”).
 Void where prohibited by law.
 Contest is governed by U.S. law and subject to all applicable federal, state and local laws and regulations.
 By entering the Contest, entrants agree to accept and be bound by all the terms of these Official Rules and Regulations (“Official Rules”).

-5) To enter leave a comment by completing the “Your name”, “E-mail” and “Comment” fields (the Submission”) on the following article page of Audubon Magazine’s website: http://audubonmagazine.org/articles/living/win-copy-laws-guide-drawing-birds.
+5) To enter leave a comment by completing the “Your name”, “E-mail” and “Comment” fields (the Submission”) on the following article page of Audubon Magazine’s website: http://mag.audubon.org/articles/living/win-signed-copy-kaufman-field-guide-advanced-birding.
 The “Homepage” field on such article page is optional and will have no effect on your chances.
 Email addresses submitted with any Submission must be valid.
-Sponsor reserves the right in its sole discretion to disqualify and remove any Submission and/or entrant at any time in the event of any evidence of false or deceptive acts by an entrant, including, but not limited to, multiple Submissions or Submissions reasonably suspected to be generated by script, macro or other automatic means; any Submission determined to be offensive, inappropriate, not in keeping with Sponsor’s image or if it is otherwise determined that the entrant has not otherwise complied with any portion of these Official Rules.
+Sponsors reserve the right in their sole discretion to disqualify and remove any Submission at any time in the event it is determined Submission is offensive, inappropriate, not in keeping with Sponsor’s image or if it is determined that the entrant has not otherwise complied with any portion of these Official Rules.

 6) Only one entry permitted per person.

 7) Odds of winning depend on the number of entries received.